supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-01.md

 1. Sign in to Azure AI Studio using the credentials from the **Environment** tab.

-1. After logging in with your Azure account, you will see the following screen:

 1. Click on **+ New Project** to create a new project and hub.

    ![](media/create-new-project.png)